Satechi's New Accessory Lets You Add Up to 8TB of Storage to Mac Mini

 While the enclosure matches the look and size of the latest Mac mini, it can be used with a wide variety of Apple devices, including MacBooks and iPads.

 In the U.S., Apple charges $2,400 to upgrade a Mac mini to 8TB of built-in storage, so using external NVMe storage is a much cheaper option.
-Satechi says the enclosure will be available starting this Tuesday for $119.99, and customers can receive an additional $20 off using code LIMITED20 for a limited time.
+Satechi's enclosure is available starting today for $119.99, and customers can receive an additional $20 off using code LIMITED20 for a limited time.
 You have to provide your own NVMe SSD, with 8TB options available for as little as $500 to $700 depending on sales.

 The iPhone 17 Pro and iPhone 17 Pro Max are three months away, and there are plenty of rumors about the devices.